brokkr/ttrss-theme-chalk/README.md

 ttrss-theme-chalk
 =================

+A fork of asyncopation's chalk theme for my personal use.
+* Bigger, nicer (IMO) fonts ("Source Sans Pro")
+* Discards a lot of options (mass selection and manipulation) and information for a cleaner look
+* Less finicky CSS (fewer absolute placements, line heights and absolute font sizes)

 ** For Legacy Versions **

 Sometimes the TT-RSS maintainer makes changes that break theme compatability.
 Use the following tags if you're still using an old version of ttrss.